ConfusedArt/PS4JB-900/README.md

 * Delete Cookies and Clear Website Data
 * Open the Exploit Page https://ps-4-jb.vercel.app
 * The Exploit gets cached.
-Turn off the Internet and Open the page and run the Jailbreak (Old Exploit/New Exploit)
+Turn off the Internet and Open the page and run the Jailbreak
-* Run HEN/MIRA after Jailbreak is complete
-* Once Payload loaded successfully, Open the Game

 Note: If you face crashes, Unplug your PS4, Click power button few times and then connect it back and Power on.